h15200/notes/system-design.md

 ### Databases (relational, non-relational)

 Reasons for:

+#### Relational db (sql)

-Relational - ACID complicance. data is structured and unchanging Non-Relational - large volumes of data that require little to no structure, makes the most of cloud computing and storage for horizontal scaling
+- ACID complicance. data is structured and unchanging, strong consistency

-A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.
+- A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.

-If you want to use a script (js, python) on data, you have to first put that in memory which is probably impossible with large dbs
+#### Non relational db (no sal)

+- is essentially a hash table. constant time operations
+- has less structure and less querying power
+- makes the most of cloud computing and storage for horizontal scaling.
+- may not offer strong consistency, but eventual consistency as it is not acid compliant

 ### Other specialized Storage Paradigms